rmrk-team/rmrk-docs/docs/rmrk1.md

 ---
-title: RMRK 1.0
+title: RMRK 1.0 (deprecated)
 ---

-RMRK 1.0 is based on the `system.remark` utility function of many [Substrate](https://substrate.dev) chains, [Kusama](https://kusama.network) included.
+Because Kusama - where RMRK originated - has no smart contracts or programmability, RMRK 1.0 is based on the `system.remark` utility function of many [Substrate](https://substrate.dev) chains, [Kusama](https://kusama.network) included.

 Remarks are like notes, like graffiti on the blocks.
 The information is not stored in the chain's